 Finished floor is not an appropriate measurement point.
-It is recommended that all heights be taken from existing finished grade <a href="mailto:and-that-finished-grade-cannot-be-raised more than two feet above existing grade.
-Fill shall (or shall not) be counted in height measurement.
+It is recommended that all heights be taken from existing finished grade.
 If any portion of the rooftop is visible off-site, care should be taken to minimize the impact.
 White roofing material is discouraged if visible off-site.

 Viewsheds.
-The Open Space Ceriteria is a Special Use Permit Guideline to preserve viewsheds, encouraging the massing of tall structures in the center of the site.
+The Open Space Criteria is a Special Use Permit Guideline to preserve viewsheds, encouraging the massing of tall structures in the center of the site.
 It does not appear that the Open Space Criteria can be met as a setback of 120 feet is required for a 36-foot height.
 Only a 56-foot setback is provided on both sides, and 67-foot front yard setback (prior to roadway dedication).
 The rear yard setback is over 120 feet.